sysread/go-skewheap/README.md

 ```go
 func (heap SkewHeap) Size() int
 ```
-Returns the number of items in the queue
+Returns the number of items in the queue.

 #### func (*SkewHeap) Take